Colleen Ballinger: Acting career

-Comedy act and online success
+Comedy act and videos

 In 2009, Ballinger began to make a living by performing her live one-woman comedy act in character as Miranda Sings.
-She has continued to tour since then and has stated that, of all her professional activities, she gets the most satisfaction in her career from her live performances.
-In addition to her Miranda tours, Ballinger toured with her then husband, singer and fellow YouTuber Joshua David Evans in music and comedy shows in December 2015 and January 2016 across the US as "The Colleen & Josh Show".
+She continued to tour thereafter and stated that, of all her professional activities, she gets the most satisfaction in her career from her live performances.
+In addition to her Miranda tours, Ballinger toured with her then-husband, singer and fellow YouTuber Joshua David Evans, in music and comedy shows in December 2015 and January 2016 across the US as "The Colleen & Josh Show".

 Ballinger displays more than 2,000 videos on her YouTube channels.
 Her personal channel features comedy, question and answer videos, YouTube challenges, and Ballinger discussing culture and current topics or vlogging her activities with her family, friends and YouTube colleagues.
 The channel is "highly recommended" by Emertainment Monthly.
-It has received more than 1.8 billion views and accumulated more than 8 million subscribers.
-Her Miranda Sings channel has surpassed 2 billion views and 10 million subscribers.
-A third channel, Colleen Vlogs, with more than 3 million subscribers, chronicles some of her experiences on tour and at home.
-In 2014, Backstage magazine identified Ballinger as a performer who has "taken great advantage of producing their own content [online] and gathering large fan bases to promote their work."
-To promote her videos and shows, Ballinger is active on social media, with TikTok followings of more than 13 million for Miranda and 8 million for Ballinger; Instagram followings of more than 6 million for Miranda and 7 million for Ballinger, more than 2 million Twitter followers for Miranda and 1.7 million for Ballinger, and more than 1.6 million page likes on the Miranda Sings Facebook page.
+It has received more than 1.9 billion views and accumulated more than 8 million subscribers.
+Her Miranda Sings channel has surpassed 2.3 billion views and 10 million subscribers.
+A third channel, Colleen Vlogs, with more than 3 million subscribers and .9 billion views, chronicles some of her experiences at home and on tour.
+In 2014, Backstage magazine identified Ballinger as a performer who has "taken great advantage of producing their own content [online] and gathering large fan bases to promote their work".
+To promote her videos and shows, Ballinger is active on social media, with TikTok followings of more than 13 million for Miranda and 8 million for Ballinger, Instagram followings of more than 6 million for Miranda and 7 million for Ballinger, more than 2 million Twitter followers for Miranda and 1.5 million for Ballinger, and more than 1.5 million page likes on the Miranda Sings Facebook page.
 BuzzFeed called Miranda "The Queen of Twitter".

 Ballinger was able to turn the popularity of her videos into income from a percentage of YouTube advertising fees or occasionally fixed sponsorship fees.
 Until March 2013, Ballinger's YouTube audience was modest, but in that month, her Miranda Sings channel's audience reached 150,000 subscribers, and both of her YouTube channels began to expand far more rapidly.
 Ballinger offers merchandise on her mirandasings.com website, and some of the videos contain brand endorsements.
-For example, a 2016 video, "Sexy Buttery Love Song" promoted Jack in the Box restaurants.
-In 2016, Forbes magazine ranked Ballinger as the ninth highest-earning YouTuber.
+For example, a 2016 video, "Sexy Buttery Love Song", promoted Jack in the Box restaurants.
+In 2016, Forbes magazine ranked Ballinger as the ninth-highest-earning YouTuber.

-Since 2021, Ballinger and her husband, Erik Stocklin, have streamed weekly podcasts titled Relax! with Colleen and Erik on Apple Podcasts and posted them to a YouTube channel with the same name.
+Beginning in 2021, Ballinger and her husband, Erik Stocklin, streamed weekly podcasts titled Relax! with Colleen and Erik on Apple Podcasts and posted them to a YouTube channel with the same name.